jdc-cunningham/puppeteer-finance-balance-automation/README.md

 At the bare minimum you would have to go into the `puppeteer` folder and do `npm install`.

 This repo only shows one example(for BofA current web UI as of 03/07/2021).
 For any other account you'd have to make your own.
 I'm not sharing mine for obvious reasons unfortunately.
 I am manually finding `DOM` elements and values vs. a faster way like through a point-click Chrome extension.

+See my writeup on [medium](https://jdc-cunningham.medium.com/automating-my-finances-with-puppeteer-47bf2563fec0) here about this project.